-For information about the Electronic Federal Tax Payment System (EFTPS), see Revenue Procedure 97-33, 1997-30 Internal Revenue Bulletin.
+For information about EFTPS, see Revenue Procedure 97-33, 1997-30 Internal Revenue Bulletin.
+If you are a batch or bulk filer, also see Revenue Procedure 98-32, 1998-17 Internal Revenue Bulletin.

 Federal tax deposit coupons.
 If you do not make electronic deposits, you must deposit the income tax withheld on fixed or determinable annual or periodic income using Form 8109, Federal Tax Deposit Coupon, according to the instructions provided with the form.
 If you don't have your coupons when a deposit is due, contact your local IRS office.